magg-ting/booknest/README.md

 <!-- ABOUT THE PROJECT -->
 <div id="about-the-project">
   <h2>About the Project</h2>
-  <p>BookNest is an online bookstore application developed using the MERN (MongoDB, Express, React, Node.js)  stack and follows the MVC architecture.
-The  goal  of  the  project  was  to  create  a  user-friendly  and  feature-rich  ecommerce  platform for book enthusiasts to discover and purchase their favorite titles.</p>
+  <p>BookNest is an online bookstore application developed using the MERN stack and follows the MVC architecture.
+The  goal  of  the  project  is  to  create  a  user-friendly  and  feature-rich  ecommerce  platform for book enthusiasts to discover and purchase their favorite titles.</p>
   <h3>Key Features:</h3>
   <ul>
     <li>Email registration and Google sign-in supported by Firebase</li>